 Power and volume keys are the most used hardware components in smartphones and tablets.
 Too much use, misuse, or accidental drop or exposure to water can make these buttons non-functional.
 There have been cases when the users weren’t able to unlock their Android phones because the Power key stopped functioning.
-It’s in such situations that waking up an Android phone with the volume button, ADB command (adb shell input keyevent), or an app might be a lifesaver.
+In such situations, you can wake up an Android phone with the volume button, ADB command

 Recently, I wrote a very detailed tutorial describing no less than 8 methods to turn on Android devices without the power button.
 You should take a look at that too.
 As for powering off the device, you can use an ADB command to power off your phone.